menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 .. meta::
-   :description: Micetro´s system settings to configure sign-ons, enabling AD sites and subnets integration, determining IP addresses in use and other advanced settings.
+   :description: Micetro's system settings to configure sign-ons, enabling AD sites and subnets integration, determining IP addresses in use and other advanced settings.
-   :keywords: DNS, DHCP, Micetro´s system settings
+   :keywords: DNS, DHCP, Micetro's system settings

 .. _admin-system-settings: